JJThomsonJZ/BCOG200-Project-Joshua-Z/README.md

 | reaction\_time    | FLOAT     | Time taken in seconds                          |
 | timestamp         | TIMESTAMP | When the trial occurred                        |

-> In the version submitted here, data is stored in memory and optionally saved to `.csv`.
+>data is saved to `.csv` at data folder.

 ## Tools and Libraries Used

-* Python 3.x
+* Python 3.13
 * Pygame
 * Matplotlib
-* (Optional: SQLite3 or Pandas for saving/analyzing data)
+* Pandas

 ## Project Highlights

-The project emphasizes:

-* Modular design with clearly defined functions
+* Modular structure with well-defined functions
-* Real-time stimulus interaction via mouse clicks
+* Mouse click real-time stimulus interaction
 * Immediate post-trial feedback
 * Data visualization and accuracy tracking
-* Extensible design for future additions (e.g., difficulty scaling, distractor similarity)
+* Extensibility for future additions (such as scaling difficulty, similarity of distractors)

 ## References